yolan51/2D_SFML_GAME_PROJECT_V0.1/README.md

 You must have basic knowledge of OOP.

-Having Visual Studio 2015 with XNA framework.
+Having Visual Studio 2015 with Unity.

 Wanting to learn and work with people of different language as I mainly speak french , but I can do fine in english.